SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs

 We introduce a novel Semantic Pyramid AutoEncoder (\modelname{}) that produces a lexical word sequence that (1) carries rich semantics, and (2) retains fine details for signal reconstruction.
 In contrast to the majority of VQ-VAE approaches~\cite{van2017neural}, our encoder maps to an interpretable discrete latent space, \ie, words.
 As depicted in \cref{fig:framework}, \modelname{} tokens have a multi-scale representation arranged in a pyramid structure.
 The upper layers of the pyramid comprise semantic-central concepts, while the lower layers prioritize appearance representations that captures the fine details for image reconstruction.
 This design enables us to dynamically adjust the token length to accommodate various tasks, such as using fewer tokens for understanding tasks and more tokens for generation tasks.

 We verify the plausibility of our approach in an extreme setting of in-context learning~\cite{brown2020language}, without any parameter updates to the LLM.
 Our SPAE model is trained standalone, without backpropagating through any language model.
 We evaluate our approach on image understanding tasks including image classification, image captioning, and visual question answering.
-We showcase the image generation capabilities of LLMs by leveraging in-context denoising techniques.
+We showcase a promising direction to image generation with LLMs by utilizing in-context denoising techniques.
 Our method is LLM-agnostic and has been tested with PaLM 2~\cite{googlepalm2} and GPT-3.5~\cite{openai2023gpt}, suggesting compatibility with arbitrary LLMs.
-Code and models will be made available at \url{https://github.com/google-research/magvit/projects/spae} for the purpose of reproducible research.

-The main contributions of this work are summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item This is the first successful method, to the best of our knowledge, that uses a frozen language model, trained solely on language tokens, to directly generate image content through in-context learning. \item We introduce a new SPAE tokenizer producing interpretable representations of semantic concepts and fine-grained details in the form of multilingual linguistic tokens with adjustable lengths. \item We propose a new progressive prompting method that facilitates in-context generation of long cross-modal sequences. \item We evaluate our method on visual understanding and generation tasks, and notably, our approach outperforms the best-published few-shot image classification accuracy~\cite{liu2023language} by an absolute 25\% under the same in-context setting.
+The main contributions of this work are summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item This is the first successful method, to the best of our knowledge, that uses a frozen language model, trained solely on language tokens, to directly generate image content through in-context learning. \item We introduce a new SPAE tokenizer producing interpretable representations of semantic concepts and fine-grained details in the form of multilingual linguistic tokens with adjustable lengths. \item We evaluate our method on visual understanding and generation tasks, and notably, our approach outperforms the best-published few-shot image classification accuracy~\cite{liu2023language} by an absolute 25\% under the same in-context setting.

 \end{itemize}